Destiny-02/P4P/src/contextVocabBuilder/README.md

 - From the repo root, run the script with `python -m src.contextVocabBuilder`.
 - `to-determine.csv` will be created in this directory
 - For the terms that you want to add to the context vocabulary, write a `c` in the 2nd column and save the file.
+- The terms are sorted by the number of occurrences in the descriptive text.
+This number is shown in the 3rd column.
+We recommend that you start with the most frequent terms and stop when you notice that the terms start to become less relevant to the domain.
 - Uncomment this line.
 Ensure only this line in uncommented inside the `if __name__ == "__main__":` block.

 ```python